eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/connect/deployComponents.md

 ### Overview

-Now we start to deploy the TXD by carrying out the following steps:
+Perform the following steps to begin deploying the TXD:

 - Get the source
 - Start `minikube` bringing up the cluster (profile)